 Look, I am all for enforcing a dress code at school, and I think kids should have to follow whatever the rules are, but if that school doesn’t have a rule against leggings, then this woman has ZERO right to tell these girls what to wear.

-And honestly it’s perverse and a little offensive that she thinks these men aren’t above just losing their shit over women in tight pants.
+And honestly it’s perverse and a little offensive that she thinks these men aren’t above just losing their crap over women in tight pants.
 Like, can we give them more credit than this?

 The people who think like this are such a big part of the problem, and the worst part is that they don’t see it at all.
 They think writing letters that compare slave-girl Princess Leia to women in leggings is okay.